I am aware of gay men who never care to look at art that is intended for a gay male audience. I used to be like them. But I chose to change.

 Dom “Etienne” Orejudos

-Dom “Etienne” Orejudos was an American artist who drew masculine men in highly controversial poses and situations during the 1970s and 1980s.
+Dom “Etienne” Orejudos was an American artist who drew masculine men during the 1970s and 1980s in highly controversial poses and situations.

 He led the way in the production of art with an imaginary, surreal, exaggerated focus upon the male body, masculinity, and homosexual male sexuality.
-Others, like me, who attempt similar surreal works owe a debt to them all respect the pioneering for which they were responsible.
+Others, like me, who attempt similar surreal works owe a debt to them all for the respect these pioneering artists showed for the male form.

-Then, one day I accidentally saw the works of Etienne while browsing online and I was blown away!
+The very first time I accidentally saw the works of Etienne while browsing online, I was blown away!
 I immediately wished that I had taken the time to study gay art because I realized I had missed out on a terrific experience.

 Some colorized the work of Etienne, who worked primarily in black and white line drawings.
-To me, he seemed almost magical for the ways in which he knew exactly how to create surreal, exaggerated men who are so instantly appealing.
+To me, he seemed almost magical for the ways in which he knew exactly how to create surreal, exaggerated depictions of men who are so instantly appealing.
 As you can see in the image below, Etienne demonstrated great skill in depicting highly masculine men’s bodies.
-He showed what he considered to be an ideal cock and balls, torso, hands, and feet, especially.
+Etienne showed what he considered to be an ideal cock and balls, torso, hands, and feet, especially, even though “normal looking men” are certainly not like the men he created.
 He also knew how to create youthfully handsome and expressive faces.
 His works had a major influence upon me.

 Tom of Finland

 Immediately after I learned of Etienne, I was thrilled to find the works of Tom of Finland.
 He is perhaps the most famous artist of the 20th century for gay adult men.
-His prolific creations, which were born of post-World War II European sensibilities, demonstrate a most definite respect for and awe of highly masculine males.
+His prolific creations, which were born of post-World War II European sensibilities, demonstrate a most definite respect for and awe of highly masculine males who all displayed exaggerated physical attributes.

 Tom of Finland also does not shy away from male-on-male brutality and violence in the context of sexual conquests.
 My images have been compared to those of Tom of Finland.